Markets

 Mentioned in this article

-Kenvue will release its fourth-quarter and full-year 2025 financial results after market close on February 17.
-Notably, the company will not conduct its customary quarterly earnings conference call, citing the pending acquisition.
+Investor attention now shifts to the company's forthcoming earnings release.
+Kenvue is scheduled to publish its fourth-quarter and full-year 2025 financial results after the market closes on Monday, February 17.
+In a departure from standard practice, the company has announced it will not host a corresponding quarterly earnings conference call, citing the pending merger with Kimberly-Clark.

 Related Articles